SDSTony/FaceMaskDetectionAPI/README.md

 ## How to request to API using cURL

 1. Download any image on Google that has mask on or no mask.
-You can also use the sample images in 'imgs' directory on [this repo](https://github.com/SDSTony/FaceMaskDetectionApi)
+You can also use the sample images in 'imgs' directory on [this repo](https://github.com/SDSTony/FaceMaskDetectionApi).
+Name the image as 'input_image.png'.
+File extension can be either 'jpg', 'jpeg', 'png', or 'jfif'.

 2. Open up cmd prompt and navigate to the directory with the images that you have acquired at step 1
 3. Try the code below to save the detected results to 'result.jpg'.
 It will send 'input_image.png' file to the API and save the detect results to 'result.jpg'